-In the case of all PhD students who registered from September 2019 onwards, a thesis committee should be in place, comprising your principal and, where appropriate, secondary supervisor and two other people.
-Different schools may operate different variants of what this entails, but in most schools the thesis committee will be involved in the progression stages of the structured PhD (that is, in the completion of progress reports or the confirmation process).
-Finally, if you have concerns with the supervision that you are receiving (or any other real and pressing concerns with your supervisor) this is something that you can raise with non-supervisor members of your thesis committee and of course with the DTLP in your School.
+In the case of all PhD students who registered from September 2019 onwards, a Thesis Committee should be in place, comprising at least two members independent of your supervisor and co-supervisors.
+One member must be an independent academic member of Trinity staff from within your School familiar with the your research area.
+The second may be an additional academic member of staff from within the university or a recognised external expert in your field of study.
+Different schools may operate different variants of what this entails, but in most schools the thesis committee will be involved in the progression stages of the structured PhD (that is, in the completion of annual reviews of progress or the confirmation process).

+Finally, if you have concerns with the supervision that you are receiving (or any other real and pressing concerns with your supervisor) this is something that you can raise with your Thesis Committee and of course with the Director of Teaching and Learning (Postgraduate) in your School.
+For further guidance on the roles and responsibilities of the members of your Thesis Committee, (including your own), I encourage you to familiarise yourself with the Thesis Committee Guidelines.
+They have been developed to supplement Terms of Reference for Thesis Committees approved by College Council in January 2024.

 It is important, however, to remember that ultimate responsibility for your thesis rests with you.
 Supervisors are there to guide you, to help you to develop your ideas and to review your draft chapters so that their quality can be improved, but they are not there to write your thesis, to be the innovative force behind it or indeed to improve the standard of written English in it!
-Occasionally we have had situations where students whose thesis was referred for revision, or who failed the viva voce examination process, subsequently seek to blame their supervisors for this outcome.
+Occasionally we have had situations where students whose thesis was referred for revision, or who failed the Viva Voce examination process, subsequently seek to blame their supervisors for this outcome.
 Inevitably the response is that it is the student and only the student who takes responsibility for the final submission of a thesis (thus under our rules, no complaints against supervisors can be entertained following submission of the thesis).

 Having said that, and even though there is no singular prescriptive mode for 'good supervision' it is important that you do receive effective supervision (and this is a two-way street with input from both you and your supervisor).
-If you feel that the supervision you are receiving is of poor quality or that, for whatever reason, there is some breakdown in the supervision relationship between you and your supervisor (even if there is no breakdown in your personal relationship), it is vital that this is dealt with as soon as possible by communicating either with the other members of your thesis committee or with the DTLP in your school or, in unusual cases, with the Dean of Graduate Studies.
+If you feel that the supervision you are receiving is of poor quality or that, for whatever reason, there is some breakdown in the supervision relationship between you and your supervisor (even if there is no breakdown in your personal relationship), it is vital that this is dealt with as soon as possible by communicating either with your Thesis Committee or with the Director of Teaching and Learning in your school or, in unusual cases, with the Dean of Graduate Studies.